peihaowang/DRLCache/README.md

 ## Introduction

 We adopt a learning-based method to cache replacement strategy, aiming to improve the miss rate of existing traditional cache replacement policies.
 The main idea of modeling is to regard the strategy as a MDP so that we can employ DRL to learn how to make decision.
 We refer to Zhong et al. and design a similar MDP model.
 The learning backbone, however, is value-based DQN.
-Our main effort is to use short-term reward to optimize the long term miss rate, and further adopt the network content caching system to file system, testing the DRL agent with realistic file accesses.
+Our main effort is to use short-term reward to optimize the long term miss rate, and further adopt the network content caching system to file system, testing the DRL agent with real-time disk activities.

 In this work, in addition to the implementation code, we also prepared a piece of [slides](https://peihaowang.github.io/archive/Wang_DRL_Cache_2020_slides.pdf) and detailed [report](https://peihaowang.github.io/archive/Wang_DRL_Cache_2020_report.pdf).